zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 For vector and tensor fields, `py-pde` defines inner products that can be accessed conveniently using the `@`-syntax: :code:`field1 @ field2` determines the scalar product between the two fields.
-The package also provides an implementation
+The package also provides an implementation for an dot-operator:

 .. code-block:: python